 According to Federal OSHA, workplace fatigue is linked to health problems such as heart disease, stomach, and digestive issues, musculoskeletal disorders, reproductive problems, depression, sleep disorders, obesity, and the worsening of chronic diseases such as diabetes and epilepsy.

-According to the National Safety Council, sadly, only 20% of employees recognize fatigue as a safety issue or a hazard.
+According to the National Safety Council, sadly, only 20% of employees recognize fatigue as a risk factor or a hazard.
 Many employees tend to underestimate their fatigue factors and not view their fatigue as a safety factor.

 Protect Against Work Fatigue

-How can employees protect themselves from the effects of work fatigue?
+How can employees protect themselves from the effects of worker fatigue and decrease their risk of injury?

 - Get sufficient sleep.
 Nothing replaces sleep better than sleep.